Advising Roles and Responsibilities

 • Long-Term Educational Planning: Advisors provide advice and consultation about career and professional objectives and the relationship between courses, majors, and occupations.

-• Student Referrals: When needed, advisors refer students to campus resources for additional assistance with academic support, career planning, wellness, financial aid, roommate concerns, social challenges and/or personal problems.
+• Referral to Campus Resources: When needed, advisors refer students to campus resources for additional assistance with academic support, career planning, wellness, financial aid, roommate concerns, social challenges, and/or personal problems.

-• Confidentiality: Advisors should maintain confidentiality by adhering to FERPA regulations.
+• Confidentiality: Advisors maintain confidentiality by adhering to the Family Educational Rights and Privacy Act* (FERPA) and other regulations.
 FERPA guidance is available on the faculty resources page of the PC website.